-Increase in the Wholesale and Over/Under recovery element
+Increase in the Wholesale Energy Cost and Over/Under recovery element

-The increase in the Power NI tariffs is in large part being driven by the increase in the forecast wholesale costs (when compared with the forecast wholesale cost included in the tariff charge set in April 2016).
+The increase in Power NI tariffs is in large part being driven by the increase in the forecast wholesale costs (when compared with the forecast wholesale cost included in the tariff charge set in October 2017).

-Following the increase in forecast energy prices (versus those set at the last tariff in April 2016) within the wholesale element of the total revenue requirement now represents circa 39% of the total revenue requirement which the tariff is required to collect.
-Other elements within wholesale costs (such as imperfections) have also increased compared to when the tariff was last set.
+Following the increase in forecast energy prices (versus those forecast October 2017) which form part of the wholesale element these now represent circa 40% of the total revenue requirement which the tariff is required to collect.
+This represents the majority of the increase within the wholesale element compared to when the tariff was last set.

-Since the last tariff was set the actual outturn of costs during the period from April 2016 has been lower (than those forecast for April 2016 onwards) and this has led to an over recovery (estimated up until October 1 2017).
-This over recovery is now being returned to the customers in the new tariff and as a result the increase is being tempered by the over recovery i.e. it would be larger if the over recovery didn't exist
+Since the last tariff was set the actual outturn of wholesale costs during the period from October 2017 has been higher (than those forecast for October 2017 onwards) and this has led to an under recovery (estimated up until October 1 2018).
+This under recovery will now need to be collected in the new tariff.
+This is a contributing factor to the increase in the tariff.

 Over or under recoveries are generally caused by wholesale costs out turning lower or higher respectively than was forecast at the time of tariff setting.
+The reason for the increase in the wholesale electricity cost is due to the increases in forward looking gas prices as gas is typically the fuel that sets the marginal price of electricity as it is the most used fuel for electricity generation.